iamspathan/id-assertion-authz-node-example/README.md

 > **Note:**
 >
-> - This command launches all backend and frontend services in parallel, each on its own port, so you can develop and test the full system at once.
+> - This command launches all backend, frontend, and the IDP (Identity Provider) services in parallel, each on its own port, so you can develop and test the full system at once.
-> - If you prefer, you can manually open 4 terminals and run the following commands individually for more control:
+> - If you prefer, you can manually open terminals and run the following commands individually for more control:
 >   - `yarn dev:wiki`
 >   - `yarn auth:wiki`
 >   - `yarn dev:todo`
 >   - `yarn auth:todo`
+>   - `yarn start:idp` (for the OIDC Identity Provider)

 ## Optionally, open the application UIs in your browser